BenjaminGuzman/microstart/README.md

 - `color`: Color to use when piping output from the process' stdin/stderr to microstart stdout.
 This allows you to identify which output comes from which service.
 Color will only be displayed if your terminal supports it
 - `workDir`: Working directory where the start command is going to be run.
-- `startedPatterns`: List of patterns that will identify the service has started.
+- `startedPatterns`: List of patterns ([RegEx](https://docs.oracle.com/javase/tutorial/essential/regex/)) that will identify the service has started.
 These patterns are looked in the process' **stdout**
-- `errorPatterns`: List of patterns that will identify the service failed to start.
+- `errorPatterns`: List of patterns ([RegEx](https://docs.oracle.com/javase/tutorial/essential/regex/)) that will identify the service failed to start.
 These patterns are looked in the process' **stderr**.

 **Aliases and names are case-sensitive**, that's why *Gateway* has an alias *gateway*

+## YAML/JSON config properties

+For all available JSON/YAML properties, description and constraints see [schema.json](src/main/resources/schema.json)

 ## Usage

-After you've defined you json configuration, you can run the application with
+After you've defined your json/yaml configuration, you can run the application with

 ```shell
 java -jar microstart.jar